luanvotrongdev/flutter_snippets/README.md

 # flutter_snippets
-*Collection of my flutter samples.*
+**Collection of my flutter idea samples.**

+*Please be aware that some of these samples are just my idea implementation and not yet suitable for product yet*

 snippet | demo
 ------------ | -------------